rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br>

-You now need to enable Network Watcher for the Region that your VM is deployed in and under the same Subscription (in the same Subscription because that's where you have permission to do so rather than it being a requirement that they're the same).
+You now need to enable Network Watcher for the Region that your VM is deployed in and under the same Subscription (in the same Subscription because that's where you definitely have access rights to do so rather than it being a requirement that they're the same).
 The process looks like this:

 ![Azure Monitor Network Watcher Enable](images/49_AzureMonitorNetworkWatcherExpand.png?raw=true)